 Are you interested in working from home?
 Today, more and more business is being conducted online.
 This is due to the ever-increasing influence of the internet and the fact that more administrative tasks are being handled online.
 Companies are looking for people to work from home as a Virtual Assistant.

 Thus, a new career has emerged: the Virtual Assistant.
 Administrative Assistants typically work in an office as an employee for a company.
 Virtual Assistants, on the other hand, can work remotely as either an employee for a company or work as an independent contractor on a freelance basis.
 Much like traditional Administrative Assistants, Virtual Assistants can work within a broad number of industries.
 The only difference is that instead of working in a formal office setting, the Virtual Assistant works from the comfort of their own home with the ability to work for themselves.
 Virtual Assistants typically handle the same types of tasks as traditional Administrative Assistants who work in-office.

 Tasks provided by Virtual Assistants generally include answering calls and emails, various administrative tasks, data entry, filing, bookkeeping, payroll, and transcription.
 They may also do various marketing activities such as newsletters, desktop publishing, and event planning and coordination.

 Much like an Administrative Assistant, Virtual Assistants need to be self-starters and able to work independently without direction; these skills are more important for Virtual Assistants as working from home requires more self-discipline and time management.
-A Virtual Assistant also needs to be good at multi-tasking, problem solving, and prioritization.
-However, while Virtual Assistants are on the rise, they are not thought to replace in-house Administrative Assistants anytime soon.
+A Virtual Assistant also needs to be good at multi-tasking, problem-solving, and prioritization.
+However, while Virtual Assistants are on the rise, they are will replace in-house Administrative Assistants anytime soon.

 Are you ready to join a fast-growing industry and work from home?
 Enroll in the only Virtual Assistant training program recommended by CAVA (Canadian Association of Virtual Assistants).